At Andover eCademy, students take self-paced online classes with certified teachers. Lessons are designed to move at the student’s own pace.

 All teachers are Kansas-certified and highly-qualified in their content areas.

 Andover eCademy is a tuition-free public school program.
-In order to access the online curriculum, we do require a $25 technology fee to be paid upon enrollment.
-Enrolled families are eligible to borrow a laptop with a $50.00 deposit.
+In order to access the online curriculum, we do require a $40 technology, non refundable fee to be paid upon enrollment.
+Enrolled students will receive Chromebook for school use that will be returned upon leaving school.

 Students do not need to have an extensive knowledge of computers to be successful at Andover eCademy.
 Our trained technical staff has the ability to walk students through problems they may encounter using their new computer.
 We also provide a step-by-step guide to setting up each student's new computer as well as a technical "welcome packet."